brandenc40/hackernews-cli/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --limit value  Number of stories to be fetched (default: 10) --type value   The type of stories to be fetched.
+   --limit value  Number of stories to be fetched per page (default: 10) --type value   The type of stories to be fetched.
 Options (top, new, or best): [t b n] --help, -h     show help (default: false)
 ```